LastAncientOne/Covid-19_Vaccines_Investment/README.md

 <h1 align="center">Covid-19 Vaccines Investment</h1>

 ### Description:
-#### This a project of long term investment and see which Covid-19 Vaccines is a good long term investment.
-Analyzing historical data (2 years) and calculate performance measurements, back-testing, forecasting, and using Capital Asset Pricing Model.
-Testing different trading strategies.
-Finding stock with lowest risks with highest returns.
+#### This is a long-term investment project aimed at identifying Covid-19 vaccines that have strong potential for sustained growth.
+The project involves analyzing historical data spanning two years, calculating performance measurements, conducting back-testing, forecasting, and utilizing the Capital Asset Pricing Model.
+Various trading strategies will be tested in order to identify stocks with the lowest risks and highest returns.
 ### Stock Tickers:
 #### BNTX - BioNTech SE
 #### JNJ - Johnson & Johnson
 #### MRNA - Moderna, Inc.
 #### PFE - Pfizer Inc.

-#### Use income, balance, and cashflow statements and historical price in Excel, Python, Power BI, and Tableau for Stocks Analysis
+#### To perform the analysis, income, balance, and cashflow statements, as well as historical price data, will be utilized using tools such as Excel, Python, Power BI, and Tableau for Stocks Analysis.

 # Prerequistes
 #### Python 3.5+